+Name of Student: PSU I.D. #:

+Email:

-Name of Student: PSU I.D. #: Email: Faculty member you will be working with: Number of credits for which student is enrolling: Semester for which student is enrolling: please C IRCLE appropriate semester/session FA 2015 SP 2016 SU 2016 (1 st 6-week) SU 2016 (2 nd 6-week) SU 2016 (all semester)
+Faculty member you will be working with:

+Number of credits for which student is enrolling:

+Semester for which student is enrolling: please CIRC LE appropriate semester/session

+FA 2016 SP 2017 SU 2017 (1st 6-week) SU 2017 (2 nd 6-week) SU 2017 (all semester)

-Brief description of course - Please complete full description on back page as well.
+Brief description of course - Please complete full descri ption on back page as well.

-A statement indicating why the applicant's interest cannot be served by a regularly scheduled Penn State course:
+A statement indicating why the applicant's interest cannocourse: ot be served by a regularly scheduled Penn State

+Approved:

+Instructor: Date:

+Grad Director: Date: